It’s Your School, Be Involved…

 When you live in the Valley Forge community, Residence Life is there to help you make connections with others.

-Our dedicated staff, faculty, and ever important TAC team (Teach-Advise-Counsel), is always available to provide you with guidance.
+Our dedicated staff, faculty, and ever important TAC team (Teach, Advise, Counsel/Coach), is always available to provide you with guidance.
 Because we value the development of each person, we help you and your peers with interpersonal communication, life skills and personal growth.
 We provide a safe and supportive environment where we promote not only education, but leadership opportunities, and intercultural awareness.

 The Academy Corps of Cadets is often described as creating an unbreakable, life-long bond between cadets.